DataDog/docker-dd-agent-build-deb-x64/README.md

 # docker-dd-agent-build-deb-x64

-Docker file to build an x64 deb package of the datadog agent
+This repo contains the Dockerfile used to build the Datadog Agent (https://github.com/DataDog/dd-agent).

+The Datadog Agent is built using a Chef omnibus project (https://github.com/DataDog/dd-agent-omnibus) on CircleCi.